NoxMoon/inside_beauty/README.md

 Data-cleaning notebook can be found here: [data_cleaning.ipynb](https://github.com/NoxMoon/inside_beauty/blob/master/data_cleaning/data_cleaning.ipynb)

 #### Image Preprocessing and Logo Image Filtering
 Some products on Beautypedia do not have real product photos but a logo of the brand.
-We built a simple classifier trained on hand picked small data set (with 104 logo samples and 283 non-logo samples) to filter these log images.
+We built a simple classifier trained on hand-picked small data set (with 104 logo samples and 283 non-logo samples) to filter these log images.
 We are left with 6324 unique non-logo images.

 Image preprocessing and filtering notebook can be found here: [image_preprocessing.ipynb](https://github.com/NoxMoon/inside_beauty/blob/master/data_cleaning/image_preprocessing.ipynb)
 [logo_image_filter.ipynb](https://github.com/NoxMoon/inside_beauty/blob/master/data_cleaning/logo_image_filter.ipynb)